openppg/x4-controller/README.md

 1. Follow the instructions here for using with VSCode https://platformio.org/install/ide?install=vscode
 2. Extract the downloaded code from the repo [here](https://github.com/openppg/eppg-controller/archive/master.zip) (or `git clone` it)
-3. Open the folder using the PlatformIO "open project" option inside of VSCode
+3. Open the folder using the PlatformIO "open project" option inside of VSCode.

 ### Flash the OpenPPG Code

 1. Click the "PlatformIO Build" button inside of VSCode or enter `platformio run --target upload` in the command line.
-PlatformIO will automatically download libraries the first time it runs
+PlatformIO will automatically download libraries the first time it runs.

 #### Install the driver

-Batch 3+ OpenPPG controllers and all SP140 controllers are powered by Atmel’s SAMD21G18A MCU, featuring a 32-bit ARM Cortex® M0+ core.
+Batch 3+ OpenPPG controllers and early SP140 controllers are powered by Atmel’s SAMD21G18A MCU, featuring a 32-bit ARM Cortex® M0+ core.
 On some operating systems you may need extra drivers to communicate with it.
+Newer SP140 controllers feature the RP2040 MCU which is a dual-core variant of the ARM Cortex® M0+.

 #### Download and Prepare OpenPPG Code